A Comprehensive Guide to Baby Carrier Positions By Age

 Spine

-Before developing neck, shoulder, and core strength,infant's spine has a natural C-curvature.
+Before developing neck, shoulder, and core strength, an infant's spine has a natural C-curvature.
 The carrier should therefore support your baby's natural C-curve of the spine, by providing full support from your child's bottom, all the way up to the nape of the neck.

 The carrier should not put any pressure on the spine but rather the fabric holds around baby's back, following the natural curvature.